The Best SHTF Vehicle

-Some misconceptions about animals in a post collapse environment or following a SHTF event
+Misconceptions about animals in a post collapse environment or SHTF event

 Several people have mentioned that a bicycle is not the best option.
 They believe that a horse is the best vehicle following a SHTF event.

-Other people have argued that you can get a horse after a collapse happens for free.
+Other people have argued that you can get a horse for free after a collapse occurs.
 I just don’t see that as an option.
 Horses will be even more expensive in a SHTF.
 If we take a look at places like Afghanistan, a place that you could easily argue is already in a state of SHTF, livestock and animals are expensive.
 Not everyone can afford them, but everyone is riding a bike.